 Ending cannabis prohibition requires attacking the flawed logic of the Controlled Substances Act (CSA).
 Fortunately, the foundations of cannabis reform are built on solid legs.
 They are Medical cannabis, Industrial hemp, and Recreational marijuana.
 The CSA simply refused any possibility of medical purposes.
 The marihuana Act of 1937 split hemp into the preferred drug of the jazz degenerate and the hempy weed that grows by the stream.
 As long as they are separate, they are marginalized and weak.
 It was not until the scapegoat of the cannabis family, recreational marijuana, got its chance at relevance when it was legalized in 2012.
 The following years validated the will of the voters as it spread across the USA.
 In 2018 industrial hemp and medical cannabis became the benefactors.

-Recreational cannabis won big.
+Recreational cannabis won big this year.
 Really big.
 Elected officials are proactively establishing regulations from the top down.
 The year started out in Vermont, where Republican Governor Phil Scott grudgingly signed a cannabis legalization bill into law.[i]This year, Vermont became the first state to enact cannabis legislation through their legislature and the ninth state to legalize recreational cannabis.
 Both major choices for Governor of Vermont this year supported cannabis: Phil Scott signed the aforementioned cannabis bill into law[ii]and his challenger, Christine Hallquist, was a vocal supporter of legal cannabis.[iii]11 other successful gubernatorial campaigns remarked positively about cannabis legalization.[iv]

 State ballot questions ranged from non-binding advisory questions in Wisconsin[v]to full legalization in Michigan[vi].
 The Midwest also got medical access in Missouri.[vii]Utah joined the list of growing states to approve legal access to medical cannabis.[viii]The only cannabis loser this year was in North Dakota, who shot the moon with a legalization question that failed on Election Day there.[ix]They keep on trying though, so don’t expect them to go home quietly.
 Oh, and the Canadian Senate voted in June to legalize recreational cannabis throughout the country.[x]The law came in to effect in October.